EvaSeidlmayer/orcid-for-wikidata/README.md

 From our experiences the Wikidata API does not deal very well with huge amounts of queries.
 In the previous version we relied on the performance of the Wikidata API for the check, if publications and authors already exist as items in Wikidata.
-Also the check for registered originator to an article item depend on the API.
+Also, the check for registered originator to an article item depend on the API.
 Ass we had a great loss during the recall we changed to download the complete Wikdiata dump.
 Since this, harvesting of the needed information by the provided shell script can be carried out much more fast and much more efficient in terms of quantity.